EugenioBarbieriViale/piston/README.md

 Here it is a screenshot:
 ![piston](https://github.com/EugenioBarbieriViale/piston/assets/82298389/321a3b40-bbc5-4ac3-aab0-3a07beac0bd0)

+# How to run it
+Run in your terminal:
+'$ make'

 # How to use it
 There is a command panel at the top right corner.
 Green means enabled, red means disabled.
 To enable right-click, to disable left-click.
 It is possible to display only the following three transformations: